rafaelfiume/sketch/docs/Design.md

  * We don't expect performance problems associated with binaries stored in the db: not too many, nor huge bins expected
  * Easier to keep them secure

+### Referencing Tables in Remote Database

+There is a relationship between `domain.Documents` and `auth.Users` that currently is easy to manage by way of foreign keys.
+The idea is to migrate `auth` schema to a separate database (tbc explain reasons).
+A couple options then are Foreign Data Wrappers (FDW) and Cross-Database Joins.

 ## Endpoints (draft)

 Endpoits should be protected: